 “I know I said to the Chancellor that using Illume is a little more work, albeit a fun type of work.
 However, I am starting to see the potential for saving work in other areas.
 On my own, I can tell a lot of things about a student.
 Attendance, level of effort, subject comprehension, and attention to deadlines come immediately to mind.
 With Illume, I can see more than this.
 Illume provides me with a better understanding of the patterns for individual students, as well as complete class sections.
 This information allows me to have a better idea about when to employ outreach to my students.
 Doing this when it is needed, when the engagement levels start to dip, means I can help students before they reach a critical level of low engagement in the class.
 Illume is a powerful tool with a ton of potential”. – Professor Jared Cootz

-Marian Burkhart currently serves as the Executive Director, Analytics & Institutional Reporting at Lone Star College in Houston, Texas.
+Marian Chaney currently serves as the Executive Director, Analytics & Institutional Reporting at Lone Star College in Houston, Texas.
 Prior to this she served as Executive Director, Strategy & Governance for the Office of Technology Services.
 She has over 19 years of higher education IT experience and has held diverse leadership roles including Director of Instructional Technology, Director of Business Intelligence, Executive Director of IT Operations and Executive Director of Client Relations.
-Ms. Burkhart holds a B.S.B.A. in Finance/Economics from Rockhurst University and a J.D. from the University of Missouri at Kansas City.
+Ms. Chaney holds a J.D. from the University of Missouri at Kansas City.
 Prior to joining Lone Star, Marian was a criminal defense attorney in the Kansas City area.
-Ms. Burkhart speaks nationally on a diversity of topics including change management, project management, business intelligence, customer relations management, strategic planning and governance.